 A: Before surrender, a licensee should ensure that it has allowed adequate time to complete any outstanding transactions with current makers and should set a date to stop accepting any new transactions.
-Section 45-911 provides that a licensee may surrender a license by delivering written notice to the Department that the license is surrendered, and enclosing the current license.
-The licensee must inform the Department where the company's records will be kept for 3 years from the date of inception of licensee's last delayed deposit transaction, or 2 years from the date a final entry is made thereon, including any applicable collection effort, whichever is later.
+Licensees are required to maintain an active license to conduct any delayed deposit services business, which includes holding checks or collecting on any unpaid amounts due.
+Section 45-911 provides that a licensee may surrender a license by delivering written notice to the Department that the license is surrendered and enclosing the current license.
+The licensee must complete and submit the Delayed Deposit Services License Surrender Checklist, which is available on the Department's website, at Delayed Deposit Services Payday Lenders Forms and submit it to the Department may also request any additional information deemed necessary to ensure compliance with the Act and protection of Nebraska consumers.